 But insurance firms at times make it harder for dentists to retrieve extended data.
 It is vital for patients to have the responsibility of what their individual plan grants.

 Moreover, major dental procedures or treatments such as implants and crowns can be predetermined by the dental clinic’s administrative staff.
 In turn, they can provide a quote for a potential financial return.

 Visiting the dentist twice a year for routine checkups can prevent problems from becoming painful and expensive.
 However, nearly 50% of Hawaii residents don’t have dental insurance.
 Enter discount dental plans.

 Luckily, many discount dental plans today help patients obtain the care they require without spending lavishly.

 Hawaii Family Dental and a few other local dentists offer discount dental plans.
 Discount dental plans let you see the same dentists at Hawaii Family Dental that you would typically see and save 40% to 60% on most procedures.
 More people are purchasing discount dental plans because they offer more flexibility than dental insurance.
-Consider, our discount dental plan has no waiting periods (you can use the plan the day you sign-up), no exclusions for pre-existing conditions, and has no annual limit or deductibles.
+Consider, our discount dental plan has no waiting periods.
+You can use the plan the day you sign-up.
+There are no exclusions for pre-existing conditions.
+And these plans have no annual limit or deductibles.

 How are Dental Discount Plans Different than Insurance?

 Discount dental plans are like memberships at Sam’s Club or Costco.
 You pay a flat, annual fee and receive huge discounts on dental procedures with Hawaii Family Dental in exchange.